Blessings19/powerbi-text-cleaning/README.md

 ## Project Description

-### This is a simple text cleaning project using Microsoft PowerBI Desktop.
+### This is a simple text cleaning project using Microsoft Power BI Desktop.

 ### Some of the applied steps in achieving the goal as stated above include: